 Thanks for stopping by my site—and if you’ve picked up one of my books, for reading my work.

-My third novel, Forever is the Worst Long Time, was an RT Reviews Top Pick and an Amazon, InStyle, and Real Simple best book of the month.
+My next novel, Forever is the Worst Long Time, was an RT Reviews Top Pick and an Amazon, InStyle, and Real Simple best book of the month.
 Booklist called my fourth book, Woman Last Seen in Her Thirties, “fun and engaging,” while Bookreporter said it was “filled with life’s wisdoms.”
 In 2019, my fifth novel, I’m Fine and Neither Are You, was an Amazon Charts and Washington Post bestseller.
 My sixth novel, This Won’t End Well, as “witty and delightful” in a starred review.
 I’m currently hard at work on book seven—the follow-up to Life and Other Near-Death Experiences—is out now, and I just wrapped up Everything Must Go, which will be out spring 2022.

 When I’m not at my computer, you’ll find me with my nose in a book, running after my two kids and our nutty dog, or planning my next trip (most likely to Puerto Rico, where my husband was born and raised).
 After nearly a decade in Brooklyn and a stint in Chicago, my family and I live in Ann Arbor, Michigan.